 Day 4 to 5 – Robinson Crusoe Island (Likuri Island)

-About 17NM sail from Musket Cove (south of Denarau) and although a low-key resort island, you can easily circumnavigate this flat island on foot in about half an hour.
-Of course there’s still a bar here – there’s always a bar.
+About a 17NM sail from Musket Cove (south of Denarau) and although a low-key resort island, you can easily circumnavigate this flat island on foot in about half an hour.
+Of course, there’s still a bar here – there’s always a bar.